Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Baltimore is 5-7-0 against the spread this year.

-- The Ravens have been underdogs by 3 points or more once this season and covered the spread.
+- The Ravens covered the spread in their only game when underdogs by 3 points or more.

-- Baltimore's games this year have gone over the point total five times in 12 opportunities (41.7%).
+- Baltimore's games this season have hit the over five times in 12 opportunities (41.7%).

-- The Ravens average 23.5 points per game, comparable to the 22.3 the Browns surrender.

-- Baltimore is 3-3 against the spread and 5-1 overall when the team puts up more than 22.3 points.

 - The Ravens collect 387.9 yards per game, 72.3 more yards than the 315.6 the Browns allow.

-- Baltimore is 3-6 against the spread and 6-3 overall when the team totals over 315.6 yards.
+- When Baltimore piles up over 315.6 yards, the team is 3-6 against the spread and 6-3 overall.

-- The Ravens have turned the ball over 18 times this season, four more turnovers than the Browns have forced (14).

 Home and road insights